devxan/devxan/README.md

 <details>
  <summary>I collapsed this all for you, you're welcome. 😀</summary>

 But you've opened it back up again!
 How rude! 😧 (Just kidding, it's perfectly fine to learn cool things.
-Just make sure to follow me if you use any of these!)
+Just make sure to follow me if any of these help you!)

 I personally think that this profile it pretty cool, but it would be absolutely garbage without these various tools & examples.
 (I haven't tried some of these, tell me what you think!
 I'll have to read these thru later. 😳)
 - https://github.com/anuraghazra/github-readme-stats